stephyraju/spiceworld/README.md

 You can do this with:

-Username: ooooo
+Username: sarah
-Password: uuuuu
+Password: password

-If testing with user 'tttt', please don't deleting any recipes.
+If testing with user 'sarah', please don't deleting any recipes.
 To test this aspect of the site, you can create and delete submissions with users you create yourself.

 #### Validation Services